HarvardPL/datalog-synth-smt-asp-artifact/README.md

 ~/scripts/evaluation_section_7_5_regular.sh
 ```

-Modifying this script to run 3 trials with a timeout of 180 seconds, it takes XXX minutes to complete on our laptop.
+**Modifying this script to run 3 trials with a timeout of 180 seconds**, it takes 106 minutes to complete on our laptop.

 You should see the following files in the `~/section_7_5_regular_results/evaluation/` directory:

 - `figure_10a.pdf` (boxplot)
-- `kick_the_tires.csv` (assembled data)
+- `evaluation.csv` (assembled data)
 - `program_sizes.pdf` (boxplot of synthesized solution size)
 - `times.tsv` (average time, in seconds)